Vibeesarma/Live-News-App-Next-JS-13/README.md

 ## Tailwind line clamp

-- this helps you add a text after ... if you have text more lines. when you want add this you want to install `npm i @tailwindcss/line-clamp `
+- [Tailwind clamp](https://tailwindcss.com/blog/multi-line-truncation-with-tailwindcss-line-clamp) helps you add a text after ... if you have text more lines. when you want add this you want to install `npm i @tailwindcss/line-clamp `

 - then go your `tailwind.config.js ` file add this is your plugin `require('@tailwindcss/line-clamp')`